omalleyian/jenkins-containerization/readme/JenkinsDockerReadme.md

 # Run

-Typical usage of our image will like this command.
+Typical usage of our image will simply be this command.
 The details of what the command does are listed at the end of this doc.

 `docker run --name jenkinscasc -v /bin/docker:/bin/docker -v /var/run/docker.sock:/var/run/docker.sock -v /root/.ssh/:/jenkins/.ssh -p 8080:8080/tcp -p 5000:5000 jenkinscasc:v1`